For about a year, I was convinced this Substack was about building a life abroad.

 Smaller frame.

-The free membership is where the thinking lives.
-Two articles a week.
+This is where being a Global Citizen becomes real.
 Honest writing about what it takes to run a business that does not need you in every seat.

-The paid membership is where the tools live. $25 a month. $250 for the year.
-Every member only post includes a tool, a template, a framework, or a system you can use the same week.
-Every tool, template, framework, and system stays inside the Global Life Library, your member archive of everything I publish here.
+Inside the Global Life Library are the tools.
+Every post includes a tool, a template, a framework, or a system you can use the same week.
+Every tool, template, framework, and system stays inside the Global Life Library.

 How will this Substack run every week?